-Powdery mildew is a fungal disease that gets its name from the whitish powdery appearance of fungal growth on the upper part of the leaves.
+Powdery mildew is a fungal disease that gets its name from the whitish powdery symptoms of fungal growth on the upper part of the leaves.

-Onset of disease: from mid-to late March to late April, there are differences in different regions.
+The onset of disease: from mid-to-late March to late April, there are differences in different regions.

 Symptoms of injury: It mainly harms leaves, petioles, flowers, pedicels, and fruits.
-The leaves were infected and a thin layer of white mycelium grew on the back of the leaves at the beginning of the disease.
+The leaves were infected, and a thin layer of white mycelium grew on the back of the leaves at the beginning of the disease.
 As the disease progressed, the leaves curled upwards and spoon-like, and produced dark stains of different sizes.
-Afterwards, the lesions gradually expanded and spread on the back of the leaves.
-Produces a thin layer of creamy white powder that, when severe, connects multiple lesions into patches that can cover the entire leaf.
+Afterward, the lesions gradually expanded and spread on the back of the leaves.
+Provides a thin layer of creamy white powder that, when severe, connects multiple lesions into patches that can cover the entire leaf.
 In the later period, it was reddish-brown lesions.
 The leaf margins were atrophic and scorching.
 Flower buds and flowers were infected.
-The petals were pink and the buds could not be opened.
+The petals were pink, and the buds could not be opened.

 Symptoms of injury: It can infest all the green tissues of the grapes.